-Most of the readers shall describe noun as “a place, a person or a thing”.
-This is not a complete explanation of NOUN.
+Most of the people describe noun as “a place, a person or a thing”.
+This is not a complete explanation of the NOUN.
 A noun is not necessarily always a physical substance; it can be of any intangible form as well.
-For example: Feeling of happiness or the artistic beauty of a painting.
+For example, feeling of happiness or the artistic beauty of a painting.

 Nouns have various categories, they are:

 Count nouns are the types of nouns that express the place, person or thing either in a singular or more than a singular expression.